REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 Apache needs to be configured to:

 *   Listen on ports 443 and 8443 - this is done via separate configuration files idp.conf and idp8443.conf (bypassing parts of the default configuration in ssl.conf)

-> **Note**
-> Note: historically, this guide used to recommend to disable SSL session cache to work around a [bug](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPTroubleshootingCommonErrors#NativeSPTroubleshootingCommonErrors-error:1408F06B:SSLroutines:SSL3_GET_RECORD:baddecompression) - while the bug was never fully tracked, the current version of OpenSSL/ShibbolethSP/httpd/mod\_ssl no longer demonstrate this bug, so for performance reasons, we recommend keep SSL session caching turned on.
-Also, as the bug was in the back-channel communication which is rarely used with SAML2, even the impact in the unlikely case the bug reoccurs should be quite minimal.

 *   To make Apache listen at ports 443 and 8443, create `/etc/httpd/conf.d/ports.conf` (or install from [ports.conf](https://raw.githubusercontent.com/REANNZ/Tuakiri-public/master/shibboleth-idp/apache/ports.conf))  with